Katie McKenna delves into what we’re all made of. We are what we eat, after all!

 Feed your mind

 When we deal predominantly with worse case scenarios, our brains naturally operate from a rather negative place.
 For example, when you think about buying a new car, all you can see from then on is that make and model car everywhere you go.
 Your brain will never make you a liar.
 So, if you believe the world is full of horrible people, all you will see are the actions of horrible people whilst all the kind and good-hearted deeds go unnoticed.
-Gratitude is a really easy way to rewire your thoughts – just think of five things that you appreciate on a regular basis.
-You will be amazed at how this simple practice can change your mindset away from one of negativity.
+Gratitude is a really easy way to rewire your thoughts.
+Just think of five things that you appreciate on a regular basis.
+Amaze yourself at how this simple practice can change your mindset away from one of negativity.

 Feed your soul